suprematic/nginx-spnego/README.md

 Some browsers may require additional configurations!
 For example, MS Edge requires that site must be added into 'Local Intranet' list and available via HTTPS.

+Here’s a `README.md` description for your SPNEGO-based authentication project to protect internal Kubernetes HTTP applications.
+It explains the architecture, purpose, and how to use it:

+---

+## Usage in Kubernetes

+### 🔒 Use Case

+This solution is ideal for internal web applications deployed in a Kubernetes cluster where centralized authentication via **FreeIPA**, **Active Directory**, or another Kerberos-compatible realm is required.
+It integrates seamlessly with an Ingress controller and supports secure header-based identity propagation.

+---

+### 🧩 Architecture Overview

+* **NGINX + SPNEGO**: Runs as a standalone deployment behind an internal service.
+* **Ingress Auth Integration**: The Ingress controller delegates authentication to the SPNEGO service using the `auth-url` and `auth-response-headers` annotations.
+* **Kerberos Keytab**: Provided securely via Kubernetes Secret.
+* **User Identity**: Passed to backend applications via the `X-Authenticated-User` HTTP header.

+---

+### 🚀 Components

+#### 1. `ConfigMap`: NGINX Configuration

+Defines the NGINX server block, enabling SPNEGO authentication via the `auth_gss` directive.
+The user identity is exposed with the `X-Authenticated-User` header.

+#### 2. `Secret`: Kerberos Keytab

+Contains the keytab file (`http-headers.keytab`) for the SPNEGO service principal (e.g., `HTTP/spnego-auth.default.svc.cluster.local@YOUR.REALM`), base64-encoded.

+#### 3. `Deployment`: SPNEGO Auth Service

+Runs the custom NGINX image (`suprematic/nginx-spnego`) with:

+* Mounted keytab at `/etc/nginx/nginx.keytab`
+* Mounted `nginx.conf` from the ConfigMap
+* Logs to `stdout` and `stderr` for easy access

+#### 4. `Service`: Internal Access

+A ClusterIP service exposes the NGINX pod at port 80.

+#### 5. `Ingress`: Authentication Gateway

+Ingress configuration for the protected application.
+Uses `auth-url` to delegate requests to the SPNEGO service and propagates the `X-Authenticated-User` header to the backend.